 Tom thinks it's the special ingredients that make some Bloody Marys rise to the top while others fall a little flat.

 At Etta's, they make their Bloody Mary's with Pepper Vodka and plenty of horse radish.
 And that's how Katie O likes them - with a lot of heat.

-Meanwhile, over at Luc's, Theirry makes Bloody Marys with asparagus they pickle at the restaurant, giving it in their own special twist.
+Meanwhile, over at Luc's, Thierry makes Bloody Marys with asparagus they pickle at the restaurant, giving it a special twist.

-Katie O says for her it's what comes with her Bloody Mary.
-At Matt's in the Market they serve theirs with snit, or beer back.
+Katie O says Matt's in the Market serves their Bloody Marys with snit or beer back.
 "It's a Midwestern thing," Katie O explains.